a1pat/Bicycle-or-Motorcycle/README.md

 # Bicycle-or-Motorcycle? #
-An imaage-classification project for the Udacity AWS Machine Learning Nanodegree
+An image-classification project for Udacity's AWS Machine Learning Nanodegree.

 ## Table of Contents ##
 1. [Overview](#overview)